akankshaabharambe-hub/distributed-financial-analytics-platform/README.md

 ## What This Project Demonstrates

-This project reflects **real-world data and software engineering practices**, not a toy or academic pipeline.
+This project reflects **real-world data and software engineering practices**

 ### Software Engineering
 - Clear separation between ingestion, validation, transformation, and serving layers